You Don’t Have to Play With Your Children

 Boredom is Not Harmful to Kids

-I think we often imagine bored latchkey kids getting in trouble after school when we think of bored kids.
+When we think of bored kids we often imagine bored latchkey kids getting in trouble after school.
 Yeah, that’s harmful, no doubt.
 But, if you’re home with your children to hear them say they’re bored, that’s not your situation.
 Your (supervised) kids can be bored and it’s actually a good thing.

 Why Boredom is a Good Thing For Kids